puppetlabs/puppet-docs/source/puppet/4.2/resources_file_windows.markdown

 ## File Sources

-The `source` attribute of a file can be a Puppet URL, a local path, or a path to a file on a mapped drive.
+The `source` attribute of a file can be a Puppet URL, a local path, a UNC path, or a path to a file on a mapped drive.

 ## Handling Line Endings